apache/cloudstack-documentation/source/adminguide/networking/external_firewalls_and_load_balancers.rst

    IP when you create the load balancing rule, which is listed in the IP Addresses page when the rule is created.

-   To do that, select the name of the network, then click Add Load Balancer tab.
+   To do that, select the name of the Network, then click Add Load Balancer tab.
 Continue with #7.

 #.
 Fill in the following: